HOBBIES THAT CAN ACTUALLY SAVE YOU MONEY

-Every little sewing skill helps, and it’s even better if you have someone in the family who enjoys sewing.
+Every little sewing skill helps, and it’s even better if you have someone in the family who also enjoys sewing.

 Food preservation is a small hobby that allows you to convert the extra food you have on hand into items that can be stored long-term and used later.

-Here are many strategies: canning, freezing, and drying are among the most common.
+There are many strategies: canning, freezing, and drying are among the most common.

 Actually, it’s a very nice process if you get into it.
 It is fun to take out a colander to turn a pile of tomatoes into tomato sauce or apples into applesauce, then put them in jars to store them later.

-Most of the containers I use are reusable, so there is no much cost in terms of materials.
+Most of the containers I use are reusable, so there is not much cost in terms of materials.
 It allows me to convert excess food that could be wasted into something I am happy to have later.

 Basically, it converts our free time into future savings on our food bills.

 One of my relatives is passionate about photography.
-While you can expect this to be a fairly expensive hobby (and it is, especially at the beginning), you actually save a lot of Money with it.
+While you can expect this to be a fairly expensive hobby (and it is, especially at the beginning), you actually save a lot of money with it.

 The good thing about each of these hobbies is that they can be very interesting on their own, even without the financial benefits.